What is Intrauterine insemination?

 How is IUI performed?

-After IUI the woman can return to her normal daily activities and after two weeks she can take an at-home pregnancy test or a blood test.
+After the IUI procedure, the woman can resume her normal daily activities.
+Approximately two weeks later, she can perform an at-home pregnancy test or undergo a blood test to determine pregnancy status.

 What are the success rates?